-IV.B.1.f) Systems-based Practice

-Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-IV.B.1.f).(1) Residents must demonstrate competence in:

-IV.B.1.f).(1).(a) working effectively in various health care delivery settings and systems relevant to their clinical specialty; (Core)

-Background and Intent: Medical practice occurs in the context of an increasingly complex clinical care environment where optimal patient care requires attention to compliance with external and internal administrative and regulatory requirements.

-IV.B.1.f).(1).(b) coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; (Core)

-Background and Intent: Every patient deserves to be treated as a whole person.
-Therefore it is recognized that any one component of the health care system does not meet the totality of the patient's needs.
-An appropriate transition plan requires coordination and forethought by an interdisciplinary team.
-The patient benefits from proper care and the system benefits from proper use of resources.
+D/ D / A IV.B.1.t) Systems-based Practice Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) · IV.B.1.f).(1) Residents must demonstrate competence in: , ( ) , IV.B.1.f).(1).(a) working effectively in various health care delivery settings and systems relevant to their clinical specialty; (Core) omnour specialty, Background and Into ent: Medical practice occurs in the context of an increasingly e environment where optimal patient care requires attention to ernal and internal administrative and regulatory requirements. compliance with exte ernal and internal administrative and regulatory requirements.
+D/ D 4 () (4) (b) and the first and and and the best the second IV.B.1.t).(1).(b) coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; (Core) Background and Int ent: Every patient deserves to be treated as a whole person.
+Therefore it is recog gnized that any one component of the health care system does not meet the totality of t the patient's needs.
+An appropriate transition plan requires coordination and fo rethought by an interdisciplinary team.
+The patient benefits from system benefits from proper use of resources.
+IV.B.1.f).(1).(b) Background and Interefore it is recognized the totality of a coordination and for proper care and the syst em benefits from proper use of resources.
+944 945 IV.B.1.f).(1).(c) advocating for quality patient care and optimal 946 patient care systems; (Core) 947 948 IV.B.1.f).(1).(d) working in interprofessional teams to enhance 949 patient safety and improve patient care quality; 950 (Core) 951 952 IV.B.1.f).(1).(e) participating in identifying system errors and 953 implementing potential systems solutions; (Core) 954 955 IV.B.1.f).(1).(f) incorporating considerations of value, cost 956 awareness, delivery and payment, and risk- 957 benefit analysis in patient and/or population- 958 based care as appropriate; and, (Core)

-IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; (Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and riskbenefit analysis in patient and/or populationbased care as appropriate; and, (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
-IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals.
-(Core)

-IV.C.
-Curriculum Organization and Resident Experiences
+960 961 962 963 IV.B.1.f).(1).( understanding health care finances and its impact on individual patients' health decisions.
+(Core) 964 965 966 967 968 IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals.
+(Core) 969 970 IV.C.
+Curriculum Organization and Resident Experiences 971 972 973 974 IV.C.1.

-IV.C.1.
 The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
-(Core)

-IV.C.1.a) The program must provide opportunities for graduated responsibility with a consistent group of supervising surgeons who have repeated clinical relationships with residents over the course of their educational program.
-(Core)

-IV.C.1.b) The program structure should promote opportunities for near-peer learning by encouraging mentee-mentor relationships between more junior and senior residents on most rotations.
-(Core)

-IV.C.1.b).(1) Schedules with isolated residents at the junior level on a service must be avoided.
-(Core)

-IV.C.1.c) Each required clinical rotation during the PGY-2-5 must be at least six weeks in length.
+(Core) 975 976 977 978 979 980 981 IV.C.1.a) Assignment of rotations should be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
+(Detail) 982 983 984 985 986 IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows residents to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
 (Core)